syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 Please check your subscription [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.
 Also, you can continue the 30 days trial.

-## Could not install the installer due to another installation?
+## Unable to install because of another installation

 ### Problem